ardalis/CleanArchitecture.WorkerService/README.md

 ## Getting Started

 Install the ef core cli tools `dotnet tool install --global dotnet-ef`.
-If you already have an old version, see [Updating Ef Core Cli](https://github.com/aspnet/EntityFrameworkCore/issues/14016#issuecomment-487308603) First, delete C:\Users\{yourUser}\.dotnet\tools\.store\dotnet-ef tool.
+If you already have an old version, first try `dotnet tool update --global dotnet-ef  --version 3.1.0-*`, if that doesn't work, see [Updating Ef Core Cli](https://github.com/aspnet/EntityFrameworkCore/issues/14016#issuecomment-487308603) First, delete C:\Users\{yourUser}\.dotnet\tools\.store\dotnet-ef tool.

 This app is currently configured to run against a localdb SQL Server instance.
 To configure this, you will need to run `dotnet ef database update` in the src\CleanArchitecture.Worker folder before running the app.